How-To-Tutorials · September 5, 2025

 5. Upload the Code

-3. Tools > Board > ESP32 Dev Module
+Tools > Board > ESP32 Dev Module

-Tools > Port > COMX
+Tools > Port > COMX (or /dev/ttyUSBx on Linux)

 6. Monitor MQTT Messages

-2. home/temperature
+home/temperature

 Troubleshooting

-• If you don’t see any messages:
+• If you don't see any MQTT messages:

-• If the temperature readings are incorrect:
+• If temperature readings look wrong: